Gustavo Dantas

-Gustavo Dantas (born 23 December 1974 in Rio de Janeiro, Brazil), is a fifth degree Black Belt in Brazilian jiu-jitsu from André Pederneiras.
+Gustavo Dantas (born 23 December 1974 in Rio de Janeiro, Brazil), is a sixth degree Black Belt in Brazilian jiu-jitsu from André Pederneiras.
 With nearly 20 years of coaching experience and being a world class competitor, Gustavo is a public speaker as well as a certified mental and life coach with a bachelor's degree in Physical Education from UFRJ (Universidade Federal do Rio de Janeiro).
 Gustavo left Brazil in 1999 with a couple thousand dollars, two bags, and one teenage dream: to have his own 100% Jiu-Jitsu Academy and make his living through the passion of his life, Jiu-Jitsu.
 The Gustavo Dantas Jiu-Jitsu Academy was established in Tempe, Arizona on March 6, 2012, re-enforcing the statement, "Believe in yourself, believe in your dreams.
 Hard work pays off."

 Gustavo was the Jiu-Jitsu coach of the Mixed Martial Arts Gym, Arizona Combat Sports for eleven years, where he achieved his 2-0 MMA record.
 During that time, Gustavo started the mission of promoting Jiu-Jitsu in the State of Arizona, becoming the vice-president of the Arizona State Brazilian jiu-jitsu Federation and turning a small, 40 competitor, "in-house" tournament in 2001 to a 700 competitor tournament in 2011, helping Arizona to be recognized as one of the Jiu-Jitsu power houses in the United States.